robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     > Who was the user who disabled default encryption on the bucket?

-    > Are they the same user seen in your GuardDuty findings?
+    > Is this the same user seen in your GuardDuty findings?

 ## Stop and Evaluate